Chris Rodgers-Wilson

 My path into psychology and coaching began whilst still dancing.
 A huge part of the job was sustaining high performance - how we manage pressure, recover from setbacks, and continue our personal and professional growth.
 Working with specialists across physiotherapy, sports medicine and psychology, sparked a deep interest in what helps us perform at our best.

-Now retraining in psychology and certified in coaching, I draw on this lived experience to support others.
+Now working as a coach and pursuing a Master of Psychology, I’m drawing on this lived experience to support others.
 My favourite part of being a dancer was the close bonds formed in partnerships and teams - the trust, rapport and shared striving toward high standards.
 I believe genuine connection is essential to success; we are not built to do it isolation.
-That belief in connection continues to drive me in my coaching work today.
+That belief in connection continues to how I want to partner with clients to help them move forward in the way they desire.

 My approach is collaborative and grounded in psychological insight.
 The client always remains the focus.
 I help people of all backgrounds develop greater adaptability — to recognise when strengths are serving them, and when and how to shift to meet new challenges.
-Over time, this builds confidence that is flexible, responsive, and grounded in self-awareness.
+Over time, this aims to build perspective that is flexible, responsive, and grounded in self-awareness.

 Whether you're working toward a specific goal or simply seeking greater self-understanding, coaching offers focused support, fresh perspective, and a safe space to unlock your potential — with clarity and intention.